akintsakis/Hermes/README.md

 ## Common errors

-Hermes is a distributed computing platform and as such network errors may sometimes impede optimal execution.
-In case you encounter any such error, please re-run the workflow.
+Hermes is a distributed computing platform and as such network and authentication errors may sometimes impede optimal execution.
+Common errors include:

 * While an image is being pulled from dockerhub, the connection is reset.
 In this case you need to cancel (ctrl-c) and re-run the workflow.